calofmijuck/DataStructuresHW-2018/README.md

 # DataStructuresHW-2018
-Assignment codes for Spring 2018 Data Structure Class
+Assignment codes for Spring 2018 Data Structure Class.

+Please do NOT copy!!